 Allen is committed to continuing his search for new and more effective ways to treat clients.
 In 2005 he completed a series of Visceral Manipulation trainings in Munich, Germany and continues with this line of therapy.
 This work was developed by French Osteopath Jean Pierre Barral and is effective in releasing strains of the organs of the thorax and abdomen.
 He also continues study with The Upledger Institute in Craniosacral Therapy.

-In addition to his somatic training, Allen also practices yoga and meditation, lives on his small permaculture farm and is a performing and teaching AfroBrazilian percussionist and a student of guitar.
+In addition to his somatic training, Allen also practices yoga, is an avid mountain biker and lives on his small permaculture farm.
 He is Nationally Certified in Therapeutic Massage & Bodywork and is licensed by the state of North Carolina (#8230).

 Additional Trainings since Advanced Certification